 Head and neck cancer: managing the side effects of therapies

-The patient with head and neck neoplasms because of the location of the tumor and its stage, the surgeries and radio-chemotherapy treatments to which he is subjected, and the metabolic alterations induced by the cancer process frequently risk developing a state of malnutrition.
+Patients with head and neck neoplasms often run the risk of suffering malnutrition because of the location of the tumor, its stage, surgery and radio-chemotherapy treatments to which he/she is subjected, and the metabolic alterations induced by the cancer.

-The percentage of patients suffering from malnutrition at the moment of the diagnosis of the disease ranges from 3 to 52%; as a result of radio-chemotherapy treatments, the percentage of malnourished patients increases to the range 44 to 88% (1).
+The percentage of patients suffering malnutrition at the moment of the diagnosis of the disease ranges from 3 to 52%.
+As a result of radio-chemotherapy treatments, the percentage of malnourished patients increases to a range from 44 to 88% (1).

 Cancer of the head and neck affect areas such as oral cavity, oropharynx, hypopharynx, larynx, rhinopharynx, nasal cavities and paranasal sinuses.
 These areas are involved in important vital functions necessary for nutritional functions such as chewing, swallowing and breathing, which are compromised due to the localization of the tumor.
-Moreover, other issues may occur due to the treatments received.
+Moreover, other issues may occur due to the treatments which the patient undergoes.

 In almost all cases, radiotherapy causes side effects such as mucositis, stomatitis by Candida albicans, xerostomia, osteoradionecrosis, trismus, dysgeusia, dysphagia and pain (2).

 Following chemotherapy, the most common side effects are nausea, vomiting, diarrhea, constipation, asthenia, anemia and leukopenia.